-With its 20,226 sq km Ruaha National Park former biggest National Park in Tanzania (now the Nyerere National Park), also making it one of the largest protected area in East Africa, and is located in south-central Tanzania.
+With its 20,226 sq km Ruaha National Park former biggest National Park in Tanzania (now the Nyerere National Park), also making it one of the largest protected areas in East Africa, and is located in south-central Tanzania.
 The national park has its name from the Great Ruaha River, which flows along its entire eastern boundary and is the focus for game-viewing, which also becomes one of the main water sources during dry-season.

 With only a handful of visitors Ruaha National Park remains untouched and unexplored.
-With its pristine ecosystem size and unique location its most likely that Ruaha National Park will continue experiencing only a few visitors each year.
+With its pristine ecosystem size and unique location it is most likely that Ruaha National Park will continue experiencing only a few visitors each year.
 This makes Ruaha National Park a perfect choice for an off the beaten track itinerary.

 Ruaha is located where two vegetation zones meet, the Zambezian and the Sudanian, making this national park a mix of tropical and subtropical grasslands, savannas, shrublands and drier grasslands and acacia savannas, providing a varied and interesting wildlife with a stunning scenery to explore.